rdgrainger/roco222-lab-journal/roco222-lab-journal.md

 4. Create a sturdier base to hold the new design
 5. Use a larger core so more coils can be wound

+### First Iteration

+'image link'

-We decided to use 8 coils of wire, each with 100 turns.
-The commutator has 16 segments to accomodate this.
+We decided to use 16 coils of wire, each with 100 turns.
+The commutator would have 32 segments to accomodate this.
 The wire is coiled around an airbed pump.
+Our intital idea was to have long but narrow loops from one edge of the shaft to the other.
+The commutator would comprise of 32 segments in a circle around the end of the shaft.
+Magnets are to be placed on a support structure wither side of the motor, and would be of a greater number than the original design.

+In practice, this motor would not spin.
+The major problem is the coils of wire- by making them so narrow there would not be a large enough air gap between.
+(More to add)

+### Second Iteration

+'image link'

 Calculations: